 Start filling out an application.

 So, next order of business — the weather in these countries.
 Depending on your semester, you could be dealing with temperatures in the 80’s or 90’s for part of your time as a volunteer….who knew?
 But don’t worry, it’ll also be cold.
-And when it gets frigid arctic cold, here’s what alumni have said about bringing vs buying warm clothes:
+And when it gets frigid arctic cold in the fall and spring semesters, here’s what alumni have said about bringing vs buying warm clothes:

 Bringing It With You